MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Findings and Insights

-In this section, we showcase the types of analyses that MetaGraph can enable.
-We focus on how ChatGPT’s release in late 2022 marked a turning point for Financial NLP.
-Until then, the field focused mainly on sentiment analysis, information extraction, and stock prediction.
-Up until April 2023, these tasks constituted 90\% of published work, and the most widely used datasets (Table~\ref{tab:dataset_periods_early}) reflected this focus.
+Before the release of ChatGPT, the field focused mainly on sentiment analysis, information extraction, and stock prediction.
+In the period immediately following the release of ChatGPT (November 2022--February 2024), these tasks still constituted 90\% of published work, and the most widely used datasets (Table~\ref{tab:dataset_periods_early}) reflected this focus.

-LLMs dramatically altered this landscape, unlocking new applications and pushing research toward more complex tasks. \textbf{Financial QA} has become the leading focus, rising from 10\% to 33\% of tasks by 2025, while traditional tasks have steadily declined (see \ref{tab:evolution_task_variants} for the detailed distribution of task over time).
+As usage of LLMs matured (February 2024--April 2025, Table~\ref{tab:dataset_periods_late}), the landscape evolved unlocking new applications and attention toward more complex and reasoning-intensive tasks. \textbf{Financial QA} has become the leading focus, rising from 10\% to 33\% of tasks by 2025, while traditional tasks have steadily declined, as shown in Table~\ref{tab:evolution_task_selected} for representative tasks (temporal distribution of the full taxonomy in Appendix Table~\ref{tab:evolution_task_variants}).

-LLMs have transformed the the way researchers approach financial problems.
+LLMs have transformed \textbf{the way} researchers approach financial problems.
 This shift moves from narrow, task-specific pipelines to flexible, generative systems that bridge previously isolated tasks.
 Between April 2023 and February 2024, the average number of tasks per paper rose from 1.36 to 1.9.
 Traditional tasks such as sentiment analysis and information extraction are now often used as intermediate steps in broader systems, such as RAG and financial agents.